SimplisticCode/Co-simulation-Verifier/README.md

 ## Encode a scenario:

-A co-simulation sceario should be encoded in the conf-format in order for the Verifier to parse and verify it!
+A co-simulation scenario should be encoded in the conf-format in order for the Verifier to parse and verify it!
-The scenario include the FMUs and the connections.
+The scenario includes the FMUs and connections between them.

 An example of the encoding in the conf-format for a scenario:
 ![alt text](https://github.com/SimplisticCode/Co-simulation-Verifier/blob/master/Scenario/Images/scenario-generation.jpg "Scenario and Encoding")

-In the scenario an initialization procedure and co-simulation step procedure is also included.
+In the scenario, an initialization procedure and co-simulation step procedure is also included.

 ### Initialization Procedure: